awallace689/CGMaker/README.md

 CardGame's Future

     Once a working console/terminal protoype is built, I plan on developing either a web application or desktop application that can be used instead to run the game.

 CardGame's Implementation

        Contents:
-        Templates: Contains generic classes which provide common card-game functions.
-Extended as needed by GameBundles.
+        Templates: Generic classes which provide common functionality.
+Extended  by GameBundles/GameRules.py.
-        GameBundles: Contains a GameBundle subdirectory containing any Template extensions as well as a GameRules.py file.
+        GameBundles: Contains a GameBundle subdirectory containing Template extensions and a GameRules.py file.
-        Controllers: Contains files which communicate with a GameBundle's GameRules.py file.
-Recieves a list of Phases, the order in which to run them, and each Phase provides a list of member functions that can be run.
+        Controllers: Contains files which interact with a GameRules.py file and the user through the Menu class.
-                     Classes here may also be extended by a GameRules.py file. main.py: Handles selecting which GameBundle to load, as well as the creation of any objects necessary to run game.
+                     Recieves a list of Phases from file, the order in which to run them, and each Phase provides a list of member functions.
+Controllers may be extended by a GameRules.py file. main.py: Handles GameBundle selection, as well as the creation of any Controllers necessary to run game.